Has your baby ever spit up all over your diaper bag while you were out and about?

 - Let sit and dry for at least an hour.

-- Take another clean cloth, squirt some leather conditioner on it and rub it into the interior and exterior of your bag in a circular motion.
-This will help replenish all of the good, natural oils that were pulled out from the cleaner and will prolong the life of your bag.
-It will also contribute to diminish all the scuffs on your bag.
+- Take another clean cloth, squirt some leather conditioner on it, and rub it into the interior and exterior of your bag in a circular motion.
+This replenishes the good, natural oils the cleaner pulled out and prolongs the life of your bag.
+It also reduces the scuffs on your bag.

 - Let sit for at least 15 minutes.

-- After 15 minutes, buff your bag using a clean cloth to remove all of the extra oils on the surface.
+- After 15 minutes, buff your bag using a clean cloth to remove any extra oils on the surface.

-In summary, the way you clean and disinfect your diaper bag will depend on the material it is made out of.
-A lot of diaper bags made with synthetic materials are machine or hand washable.
-If you invested in a leather diaper bag, you will need to invest in reputable, pH friendly leather cleaning products to go with it.
+Your cleaning and disinfecting methods depend on the material of your diaper bag.
+Many are made with synthetic materials that are machine washable or hand washable.
+If you invested in a leather diaper bag, use reputable, pH-friendly leather cleaning products.

 Don’t give up on your diaper bag.
-With just a little bit of work, you can get your diaper bag looking good as new without damaging it or forking out the money to have it professionally cleaned.
+With just a little work, you can get it looking good as new without damaging it or forking out the money to have it professionally cleaned.

 Have you had success cleaning your diaper bag?
-Tell us what worked for you in the comments, and share this post with other moms that are dealing with dirty diaper bags.
+Tell us what worked for you in the comments, and share this post with other moms dealing with dirty diaper bags.